Azure/fleet/docs/howtos/envelope-object.md

     version: v1
 ```

-In `ClusterResourcePlacement` status, `placementStatuses` section for `kind-cluster-1` in the `failedPlacements` section we see that the ResourceQuota object had failed to apply with the following error message "**Failed to apply manifest: namespaces "app" not found**".
+In `ClusterResourcePlacement` status, `placementStatuses` section for `kind-cluster-1` in the `failedPlacements` section we see that the ResourceQuota object had failed to apply with the following error message "**Failed to apply manifest: namespaces "app" not found**", we also see the envelope object `envelope-configmap` which tried to propagate this resource.

-We see this message because we try to propagate the namespace `test-ns` which contains the envelope object.
-But the envelope object contains resources belonging to a namespace called `app` which doesn't exist on the member cluster.
+We see this message because we tried to propagate the namespace `test-ns` which contains the envelope object.
+But the envelope object contains resources belonging to another namespace called `app` which doesn't exist on the member cluster.

 ### Resolution:
 - Create the namespace `app` on the member cluster.
-- Propagate the namespace called `app` using another `ClusterResourcePlacement` before we apply the current `ClusterResourcePlacement`, doing this we ensure that namespace app exists before we propagate resources to it.
+- Propagate the namespace called `app` using another `ClusterResourcePlacement` before we apply the current `ClusterResourcePlacement` from the example, doing this ensures that namespace app exists on the member cluster before we propagate resources to it.
-- Propagate a namespace called `app` along with namespace `test-ns` in our `ClusterResourcePlacement` object, doing can lead to `ClusterResourcePlacementApplied` showing up as false for some time because we cannot **guarantee the order in which namespace are applied** which can lead intermittent failed `ClusterResourcePlacement` status but will eventually get resolved once the `ClusterResourcePlacement` is reconciled again.
+- Propagate a namespace called `app` along with namespace `test-ns` in the same `ClusterResourcePlacement` object, doing this can lead to `ClusterResourcePlacementApplied` condition showing up as false for some time because we cannot **guarantee the order in which the namespaces are propagated** which can lead intermittent failed `ClusterResourcePlacementApplied` condition but will eventually get resolved once the `ClusterResourcePlacement` object is reconciled again.